 Complete Guide to Happy Trails

 We’re glad you’re grooming.
 Untamed bush is pretty gross in the modern age — especially when you combine it with ball sweat.
 But, trimming your lower reaches every once in a while is a far cry from being a pro groomer.
-When you’re ready to expand your horizons, you need to learn about happy trails.
+When you’re ready to expand your horizons, you need to learn about how to remove stomach hair and happy trails.
 Lucky for you, we just made this comprehensive guide.

 What Is a Happy Trail?